thecoder08/thecoder08.github.io/projects.md

 ## Honorable mentions
 - [Throbots](https://github.com/2squaredstudios/throbots) (JS) - A multiplayer 2D platformer I made with a friend. (uses NW.js)
 - [raytracer](https://github.com/thecoder08/raytracer) (C) - A very slow path-tracing raytracer that can render spheres and triangles.
-Inspired by [this video](TODO: find this link).
+Inspired by [this video](https://www.youtube.com/watch?v=Qz0KTGYJtUk).
 - [coyote](https://github.com/thecoder08/coyote) (JS) - A compiled programming language that compiles to NASM assembly code.
 Expect segfaults and don't expect to do anything fancy with it.
 - [lenux](https://github.com/thecoder08/lenux) (JS) - A linux distribution where I rewrote all of the userspace programs in node.js.
 Great example of the tool/hammer/problem/nail situation.

+## And more
+Check out my Github profile to see everything.